pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 - `bool` -> `Boolean`
 - `String` or `str` -> `String`
 - `Vec<tp>` -> `List[tp]` (where the inner type is inferred with the same rules)

+You can pass a `return_dtype` argument to [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html) if you want to override the inferred type.